• Recipes

 Yes to all of the above!

-If you want your compote to be thicker add 1 tablespoon corn starch when you add the water to form a slurry.
-Once it's thicker, you could sub it instead of blueberry for these homemade pop tarts!
+If you want your compote to be thicker mix 1 tablespoon corn starch with 1 tablespoon water to form a slurry.
+Pour it into the pot and simmer until thickened to your desired consistency.

 Can I prep this compote ahead of time?